 Student governing groups establish and administer many residence hall regulations and maintain acceptable standards of community behavior.
 Residential student governments also organize social, athletic, and intellectual programs for residence hall members.
 In each Institute residence hall, a tax determined by the residents is collected by MIT and made available to the residence hall government to help support such activities.
 Individual fraternity, sorority, and independent living group chapters have similar charges to support their extracurricular programs.

-The Institute believes that it is to the great advantage of all new students who do not live at home to reside on campus—that is, to live in a residence hall.
+The Institute believes that it is to the great advantage of all new students to reside on campus—that is, to live in a residence hall.
 First-year undergraduates particularly gain from associations with upperclass students and participation in residence programs.
 Therefore, all unmarried first-year undergraduates who cannot commute daily from their own homes or those of close relatives in the greater Boston area are required to live on campus.
 Exceptions to this requirement are made through a petition process reviewed by MIT Housing and the Office of the Dean for Student Life.

 Institute Houses (Undergraduate)